Skip to content

 Name Description

-species_count The number of species in the 'Ecosystem`.
+species.count The number of species in the Ecosystem.

-species_created The number of species created in the Ecosystem.
+species.new The number of species created in the Ecosystem.

-species_age The age of all the species in the Ecosystem.
+species.age The age of all the species in the Ecosystem.

-species_age_fail The count of species that have failed based on age each generation.
+species.fail.age The count of species that have failed based on age each generation.

-species_eveness The evenness of the species distribution in the Ecosystem.
+species.evenness The evenness of the species distribution in the Ecosystem.

-largest_species_share The share of the largest species in the Ecosystem.
+species.largest_share The share of the largest species in the Ecosystem.

 Accessing Metrics